Syria opposition group not up to challenge, says ex-member

 Kodmani, one of the few women in the SNC, headed up the group's foreign affairs bureau.

-With fighting reaching the capital Damascus and commercial centre Aleppo, Western countries are increasingly anxious for the disparate opposition factions to agree on a credible plan for a transitional government to succeed Assad.
+With fighting reaching the capital Damascus and commercial center Aleppo, Western countries are increasingly anxious for the disparate opposition factions to agree on a credible plan for a transitional government to succeed Assad.

-The SNC was formed in Istanbul last year as an umbrella organisation to guide a democratic transition if Assad fell but has been accused by some of being dominated by Islamists.
+The SNC was formed in Istanbul last year as an umbrella organization to guide a democratic transition if Assad fell but has been accused by some of being dominated by Islamists.

 "The groups inside the council did not all behave as one in promoting one national project," Kodmani said.
 "Some have given too much attention to their own partisan agendas, some to their personal agendas sometimes.
 That resulted in a major weakness in connecting closely with the groups on the ground and providing the needed support in all forms."